East Side of the Park

 Point Grandview

-Overlooking the now-closed reservoir is Point Grandview.
-It offers a panoramic view of Downtown, interconnected freeways, and towns to the south and east.
-An incredible vantage point to our sprawling metropolis.
+Overlooking downtown and the now-closed reservoir is Point Grandview.
+It also offers a panoramic view of the bridges across the LA River to the south.
+To the north you’ll see the tangle of interconnected freeways Los Angeles is so famous for.
+It’s an incredible vantage point to our sprawling metropolis.

 Chavez Ridge Disc Golf Course

-Is an 18 hole certified course that runs from the intersection of Grand View and Park Drives and along Angels Point Road.
-It is not beginner friendly as it spans 2 miles of ridges.
-It’s ranked as extremely hilly and takes around 2 hours to complete.
+An 18-hole certified disc golf course runs from the intersection of Grand View and Park Drives and along Angels Point Road.
+Disc golf resources stress that this is NOT beginner friendly.
+It’s ranked as extremely hilly, spans 2 miles of steep ridges, and takes around 2 hours to complete.

 Elysian Valley Loop

-This trail starts at Angels Point Road and Stadium Way.
+This trail starts at the intersection of Stadium Way and Angels Point Road.
 It’s a less populated trail that is filled with native Black Walnut trees and naturally occurring clarkia, monkey flower and more.
 On the back side of the hill it overlooks the 5 and Elysian Valley.
 After a few mini-scrambles up and down you reach the end at Angels Point Road.
-If you take that back to the start it’s a little under 3 miles.
+If you take that road back to the start it’s a little under 3 miles.

 Elysian Fields

-Home to Los Angeles Little League Baseball, stunning views, children’s playground and shaded picnic areas with grills big enough to roast an entire pig!
-Enjoy the large meadow for games and picnics.
+Home to Los Angeles Little League Baseball, that area has mountain views, a children’s playground and shaded picnic areas with grills big enough to roast an entire pig!
+There is also a large meadow for informal games and picnics.

 San Gabriel Panorama